LinkedinYoutube

 Owning the buildings we operate out of helps to secure deeper foundations for our customers and business in the long term.

-Co-packing Vancouver2021 - Modernization of Production Lines
+2021 - Modernization of Production Lines

 18 Wheels invested substantially towards updating and modernizing our internal co-packing equipment and industrial warehouse space in Vancouver BC.
 This investment was made to upgrade our previous equipment and replace the production lines with brand new state of the art technology and more effective production lines that can handle 8 times more of the throughput.
 This increase in productivity was driven by purchasing machines that automated more of the processes involved in co-packing.